Apororhynchus: Species

-A. silesiacus was found in the cloaca of the European robin (Erithacus rubecula), the thrush nightingale (Luscinia luscinia) and the common nightingale (Luscinia megarhynchos) in Wroclaw, Poland, and of the European robin in Alsóperepuszta, Hungary.
+A. silesiacus was found in the cloaca of the European robin (Erithacus rubecula), the thrush nightingale (Luscinia luscinia) and the common nightingale (Luscinia megarhynchos) in Wrocław, Poland, and of the European robin in Alsóperepuszta, Hungary.
 Described in 1980, it is the most recently classified species of the Apororhynchus.
 A. silesiacus is named after Silesia, a region in Poland where the parasite was found.
 Specimens were between 3.21 and 3.51 mm in total length, with a maximum width of 0.80 to 1.05 mm at middle and the eggs were around 0.07 mm long and 0.035 mm wide.
 It has a proboscis wider than the anterior part of the trunk, with about 40 spiral rows of hooks, each row bearing 14 to 16 hooks.
 There are 28 to 31 giant nuclei in the body wall and 9 to 12 in the lemnisci.
 The testes are almost parallel.
 The parasite has been found infesting juvenile European robins, indicating that the infestation occurred in the nesting area.

 Hosts

+The life cycle of an acanthocephalan consists of three stages beginning when an infective acanthor (development of an egg) is released from the intestines of the definitive host and then ingested by an arthropod, the intermediate host.
+The intermediate hosts of Apororhynchus are not known.
+When the acanthor molts, the second stage called the acanthella begins.
+This stage involves penetrating the wall of the mesenteron or the intestine of the intermediate host and growing.
+The final stage is the infective cystacanth which is the larval or juvenile state of an Acanthocephalan, differing from the adult only in size and stage of sexual development.
+The cystacanths within the intermediate hosts are consumed by the definitive host, usually attaching to the walls of the intestines, and as adults they reproduce sexually in the intestines.
+The acanthor are passed in the feces of the definitive host and the cycle repeats.
+There are no known paratenic hosts (hosts where parasites infest but do not undergo larval development or sexual reproduction) for Apororhynchus.

 Apororhynchus species exclusively parasitize avian hosts of different orders including owls, waders, and passerines.
 The parasite attaches to the cloaca and in some cases the intestinal wall using a hook-covered proboscis.
 Infestation can cause enteritis and anemia in Hawaiian honeycreepers.
+There are no reported cases of any Apororhynchus species infesting humans in the English language medical literature.